12Stone

 12Stone Church (also known simply as "12Stone") is an American Wesleyan multi-site megachurch with multiple locations in Gwinnett County, Georgia.
-Kevin Myers is the founder and senior pastor of 12Stone.
+Kevin Myers is the Founding Pastor, having transitioned out of the Senior Pastor role in 2023.
+Jason Berry currently serves as the Senior Pastor of 12Stone.

-As of September 2021, there are seven physical 12Stone campuses located in Gwinnett County, Georgia, and Hall County along with several home churches called "12Stone Home".
+As of July 2024, there are nine physical 12Stone campuses located in Gwinnett County, Georgia, and Hall County along with several home churches called "12Stone Home".
 12Stone was listed in late 2010 as the #1 fastest growing church in America and as the fortieth largest church in the United States with an attendance of 9,636.
 12Stone is the daughter church of Kentwood Community Church.
 In 2011 the average weekly attendance surpassed 10,000, making 12Stone the first Wesleyan Church to surpass this milestone.
-Each campus location has a Phoenix Roasters Coffee shop inside the church.

 Locations

-There are currently seven physical 12Stone campuses in Gwinnett and Hall counties and one temporary location in Jackson county.
+There are currently nine physical 12Stone campuses in Gwinnett and Hall counties and one temporary location in Jackson county.